-Let’s narrow this definition down.
-“Worship” simply defined is: to revere, adore, and honor something perceived to be greater than oneself.
-Looking ahead, is there any part of this definition that rejects benevolence from being acts of reverence, adoration, and honor to the great Creator of the Universe?
-Not at all, benevolence fits right in.
-Now, does the word “worship” match any of the New Testament’s Greek terms that are translated “worship”?
+“Worship” simply defined is to revere, adore, and honor something perceived to be greater than oneself.
+Looking ahead, is there any part of this definition that rejects benevolence from being acts of reverence, adoration, and honor to the great Creator of the universe?
+Not at all, benevolence fits worship.
+Now, does the word “worship” match any of the New Testament’s Greek terms translated “worship”?
 Yes, it does.

-Most are surprised to know that 4 of the 6 words translated as “worship” in English Bibles have more specific or just different meanings than that of the English word “worship” and are often times translated as another English word.
+Most are surprised to know that 4 of the 6 words translated as “worship” in English Bibles have more specific or just different meanings than that of the English word “worship.”
+Translators often render these Greek words as other English words.
 Despite this, “worship” is a biblical concept because the English concept does line up with the meaning of two Greek words, proskuneo and sebomai.
 Both Greek words actually meet the definition of worship accurately.
-There is another article here on the specifics of all the Greek words for worship.
+“The Greek Words for the Biblical Definition of Worship” provides a deeper study of the biblical words for worship.

-After looking at the terms, there is no exclusion of benevolence from being worship to God and it seems clear that one can do good to others with honor and reverence to God thus making benevolence worship to God.
-By using good reasoning with a sound knowledge of the Scriptures, most conclude that praying, singing spiritual songs, and taking of the Lord’s Supper are worship though there is not one passage that says that praying, singing, and the Lord’s Supper are worship while there are passage directly presenting sacrifices, temple worship, and teaching as worship.
+After looking at the terms, no exclusion exists to deny benevolence from being worship to God.
+One can do good to others with honor and reverence to God thus making benevolence worship to God.
+By using good reasoning with a sound knowledge of the Scriptures, most conclude that praying, singing spiritual songs, and taking of the Lord’s Supper are worship though no passage says that praying, singing, and the Lord’s Supper are worship.
+However, scriptures do directly present sacrifices, temple worship, and teaching as worship.
 How does one know if praying, singing, and the Lord’s Supper are worship?
 One knows by necessary inference that praying, singing, and the Lord’s Supper are worship.
-For instance, Hebrews 13:15 makes it clear that praising God with lips is worship, “Through Him then let us offer up a sacrifice of praise to God continually, that is, the fruit of lips which make confession to his name.”
+For instance, Hebrews 13:15 reveals that praising God with lips is worship, “Through Him then let us offer up a sacrifice of praise to God continually, that is, the fruit of lips which make confession to his name.”
 Praise to God from the lips is a spiritual sacrifice and therefore it is an act of worship.

-It is clear that benevolence is an act of worship though not an act of worship being direct praise or direct communication with God.
-The best Scripture supporting benevolence as worship is Hebrews 13:16, where the Spirit states, “But to do good and to commune forget not: for with such sacrifices God is well pleased.”
-Sacrifices are acts of worship in the Old Testament and now there are the spiritual sacrifices of the New Testaments that Christians must also offer (1 Pet.
-2:5, Rom.
-12:1).
-In Hebrews 13:16, “to do good” is such an act of worship including “to commune”, which means literally “to share”.
-See, benevolence is certainly an act of worship since it is a spiritual sacrifice “to do good” and “to commune”.
-In fact, “to do good” is as broad as an act of worship can be defined in Scripture.
-Still, the specifics of the definition of worship in the Scriptures exclude the errors of “all of life is worship” and “worship only occurs in Christian assemblies”.
+Benevolence is an act of worship though not a direct act of worship like praise or praying to God.
+A scripture that supports benevolence as worship is Hebrews 13:16.
+The Spirit reveals through the writer, “But to do good and to commune forget not: for with such sacrifices God is well pleased.”
+Sacrifices are acts of worship in the Old Testament, and now Christians offer spiritual sacrifices of the New Testament (1 Pet 2:5; cf. Rom 12:1).
+In Hebrews 13:16, “to do good” is such an act of worship including “to commune,” which means literally “to share.”
+Benevolence is certainly an act of worship since sharing and doing good are spiritual sacrifices that please God.
+In fact, “to do good” is as broad as an act of worship can be defined in the Scriptures.
+However, the specifics of the definition of worship in the Scriptures exclude the marginal views of “all of life is worship” and “worship only occurs in Christian assemblies.”

 Is benevolence worship?
 Yes!
-Let’s give attention and confirmation of this Scriptural truth to brother and scholar Guy N. Woods.
 In “Questions and Answers – Open Forum Freed-Hardeman College Lectures” (Henderson, TN: Freed-Hardeman, 1976.
 P. 333), Guy N. Woods is asked the question, “Would you please comment on the difference between serving God and worshiping God?”
 Woods commented that, “There is not nearly as much difference between these concepts as many today apparently believe.
 Occasionally, we see over the entrance to a church auditorium these words, ‘Enter to worship and leave to serve.’
 This concept results from ignorance of what the New Testament teaches about service and worship to God.”
 In this same discourse, Guy Woods commented on acts of worship stating, “When, for example, a basket of food is carried to a needy family, the act is grounded in the concept of service, but it is done out of regard to our relationship to God, and to this extent involves an act of worship.
 Therefore, we worship God in serving others!”

 — Note to those who prefer to use James 1:27 to teach that benevolence is worship.
-James 1:27 contains the Greek word “threiskeia”, which means “religion” not “worship”.
-“Threiskeia” does not even have a verb form.
-The use of this passage to prove benevolence to be worship may result in someone appearing to refute that benevolence is worship, so be cautious in relying on James 1:27. —
+James 1:27 contains the Greek word “threiskeia,” which means “religion” not “worship.”
+“Threiskeia” does not have a verb form and so does not agree with the act of worship.
+The use of this passage to prove benevolence to be worship may result in someone rejecting that benevolence is worship. —